basilfx/python-eetlijst/README.md

 Three examples are included in the `examples/` folder.
 The purpose is to demonstrate some functionality.

 ### dinner.py
-Print the current dinner status, in a terminal window.
-Run it with `diner.py <username> <password> get`.
+Print or set the current dinner status, in a terminal window.
+Run it with `diner.py <username> <password> get|set`.

-It should print something similar to this:
+It shall print something similar to this, when getting the current status:

 ```
 Dinner status for 2014-03-30.
 The deadline is 16:00:00, and has passed.